factories act 1948

 They have regularly amended the definition of the factory under the Factories Act 1948 to keep it updated with modern needs.

-Advantages of Factories Act, 1948
+Advantages of the Factories Act, 1948

 • Safeguarding Health and Safety: The Act prioritizes a healthy work environment.
 It mandates proper ventilation, lighting, cleanliness, and measures to prevent hazardous processes, reducing risks and promoting worker well-being.

-• Ensuring Basic Welfare: Beyond safety, the Act mandates the provision of essential facilities like canteens, restrooms, and first-aid, ensuring workers have access to necessities and a modicum of comfort during their workday.
+• Ensuring Basic Welfare: Beyond safety, the Act mandates the provision of essential facilities like canteens, restrooms, and first aid, ensuring workers have access to necessities and a modicum of comfort during their workday.

 • Regulating Work Hours: By setting a maximum number of working hours per week, the Act prevents exploitation by limiting excessive workloads.
 This promotes a healthier work-life balance and reduces worker fatigue.

-Disadvantages of Factories Act, 1948
+Disadvantages of the Factories Act 1948

-• Loopholes for Smaller Workforces: Establishments with less than the stipulated number of workers (10 or 20 depending on power usage) can potentially operate outside the Act’s purview, raising concerns about worker exploitation and safety in smaller workplaces.
+• Loopholes for Smaller Workforces: Establishments with less than the stipulated number of workers (10 or 20, depending on power usage) can potentially operate outside the Act’s purview, raising concerns about worker exploitation and safety in smaller workplaces.

-• Limited Scope: The Act doesn’t encompass certain sectors like the hospitality industry, leaving workers in those areas potentially vulnerable.
+• Limited Scope: The Act doesn’t encompass certain sectors like the hospitality industry, leaving workers in those areas vulnerable.

 • Evolving Workplace Landscape: The Act might not fully address the safety concerns arising from new technologies and industrial processes that have emerged since 1948.

-Period of application
+Period of Application

-Subsequent amendments to the Factories Act, of 1948, occurred in 1951, 1960, 1961, and 1972.
+The implementation of the Factories Act in India transpired after the 1951 general elections for the Legislative Assembly of States and Union Territories within the Indian Union, officially taking effect on June 15, 1951.
+Subsequent amendments to the Factories Act 1948 occurred in 1951, 1960, 1961, and 1972.
 These modifications extended to the corresponding Rules of 1951, 1960, and 1961.
-In 1965, the application of the Factories Act was extended to the newly formed States, a measure facilitated by the Chief Secretaries of these States.
+In 1965, the Factories Act was applied to the newly formed States, a measure facilitated by the Chief Secretaries of these States.

 Notably, the Factories Act applies exclusively to specific factories that employ ten or more workers, encompassing apprentices within this scope.

-1. Minimum Wages Act, 1948
+1. Minimum Wages Act 1948

-2. The Employee’s Provident Funds and Miscellaneous Provisions Act, 1952
+2. The Employee’s Provident Funds and Miscellaneous Provisions Act 1952

-Although introduced for public welfare, the implementation of all these acts was not always smooth.
+This act aimed to provide social security to workers.
+It launched pensions as well as insurance schemes.
+Although introduced for public welfare, implementing all these acts was not always smooth.
 It faced some challenges.
 Some of them are:

 • Lack of awareness